-A new report from Chef’s Pencil has crowned a new vegan capital of the world using Google search data.
+A new from Chef’s Pencil has crowned a new vegan capital of the world using Google search data.

 Veganism is more searchable than ever.
 According to the report, the popularity of vegan-related searches on Google jumped 35% over the past two years.
 This means more people are searching vegan in more places around the world.